Why do dogs eat grass?

 If you have noticed that your dog seems to be overly interested in eating grass, you may want to step in and introduce alternatives to your dog.
 The following are all great options:

-- Add pureed or lighted cooked vegetables and/or herbs into your dog’s diet.
+- Add pureed or lightly cooked vegetables and/or herbs into your dog’s diet.
 This is easy if you make your dog’s food.
 I often use some rosemary and parsley for instance in some of the treats I make for Dylan and Rainey.
 And I give them pureed vegetable blends that will include yummy things like kale, spinach, lettuce, tomatoes, and cucumbers.

 - Invest in a small tray of grass (such as wheatgrass) to keep indoors.
 If they have a safe selection of grass in a safe location available for them to eat you will find it much less stressful for you!